Foundations / 01

 CS2 events run year-round at different tiers.
 The Majors carry the most prestige and draw the strongest fields.
 Below that are top-tier events from organizers like BLAST and PGL.
 Further down are regional tournaments and qualifiers.

 Format shapes how to read a game.
 A round-robin group stage where every team plays every other team is meaningful data.
 A single-elimination bracket can be decided by one bad map.
-A best-of-one game is significantly higher variance than a best-of-three.
-Upsets happen constantly in BO1 situations.
+A best-of-one game is far higher variance than a best-of-three, and upsets happen constantly in BO1 spots.
 The better team does not always win.
 Knowing the format before you pick is not a footnote, it is the context for everything.

-Roster stability is the other variable that runs under everything.
+Roster stability is the other variable running under everything.
 CS teams change players regularly, and a team missing a key player and using a stand-in is a fundamentally different team from the one that qualified.
 The market does not always price stand-ins correctly, especially on short notice.
-Catching a stand-in situation before the odds adjust is one of the most consistent edges available in CS2.
-Always check rosters before a game.
+Catching a stand-in before the odds adjust is one of the most consistent edges available in CS2, the kind of spot the Kalshi CS2 picks are built to flag.
+Always check the full lineups before a game.